You are viewing a story from harrypotterfanfiction.com

 "Very clear?
 Clearer than air?"

 He frowns, looking from side to side like chiseled goldfish.
 "Yeah."

 "What'd she say?"

 "I mean, nothing but I thought..."
 I never forgot that time I caught them talking in the hallway, even after Dom said that it was nothing.
 But Dom does flirt with everyone, and Scorpius is one of those blokes who's so polite he probably doesn't know what he's saying half the time.
 Flash a smile and say hello, and he could be courting the whole room.

 "We're just friends," he says.

 Maybe this stupid feud can be nipped in the bud after all.
-I don't know what's going on, but I wouldn't be surprised if Dom and Rose started something just because they're bored and overconfident.
-Poor Malfoy.
-He didn't know what he was signing up for with the Weasley cousins; they took his hand and dragged his hand across the signature line.
+I wouldn't be surprised if Dom and Rose started something just because they're bored and overconfident.
+Poor Blondie.
+He didn't know what he was signing up for with the Weasley cousins; they took his hand and dragged it across the signature line.

 "Can I quote you on this?"
 Dom's going to kill me for hijacking her turf.

 "Actually, I was hoping you would.
 This is...
 I just want it to stop."
 Scorpius rubs his neck.
 "I don't know what to do."